Damnerz/PrBOOMplus-ENHANCED-3ds/README.md

 		examples :
 		have a good time when we test the online multiplayer, finding cool bugs.

-## Definitions (answer & questions) :
+## -Definitions

 #### The Github language :

  What is a license on Github ?

-So a license is a very important a text file for an open-source project like prboom-plus-ENHANCED.
+So a license is a very important a text file for an open-source project like PrBoom-Plus-Enhanced.
 This document set the legal terms and conditions for using, distributing, and modifying the code of a software.
 They allow others to contribute and improve the sofware, build a community around the project and also protect the rights of the software users.

 Here is the website of "free software foundation" for more informations.